TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 * Learn about the different ways to select an attribute or its parts

 ### Parent and Sibling Combinators
-Let's have a look at some ways we can access different divs _without_ referring to their classes.
+Let's have a look at some more ways we can access different elements _without_ referring to their classes.
 Here are three new selectors to do just that.

 * `>` - the child combinator
 * `+` - the adjacent sibling combinator